Skip to main content

 Servercore provides two types of Managed Kubernetes clusters: fault-tolerant and basic.

-You can only select a cluster type when cluster creation.
-Once a cluster is created, the cluster type cannot be changed.
+You can only select a cluster type when creating a cluster.
+Once the cluster is created, the cluster type cannot be changed.

 Fault-tolerantBasic